dmitigr/pgfe/doc/pgfe/README.md

 ```

 Extended query protocol used by Pgfe is based on prepared statements.
 In Pgfe
-prepared statements can be parameterized with either positional or named
+prepared statements can be parameterized with both positional and named
 parameters.
 The class `Statement` provides functionality for constructing SQL
 statements, providing support for named parameters, as well as functionality for
 direct parameters replacement with any SQL statement to generate complex SQL
 expressions dynamically.

-When using "extended query" protocol in its simplest form unnamed statements are
-prepared implicitly:
+In most cases unnamed statements prepared implicitly:

 ```cpp
 // Example 4.
 Preparing unnamed statements (`BEGIN`, `SELECT`, `ROLLBACK`) implicitly.